The C-Shape Haircut Is Going Viral For Making Hair Look Fuller & Longer

 If TikTok is anything to go by, the C-shape haircut is about to go viral.
 It's all thanks to the intricate details: lots of layered sections of hair which are cut in C-shapes.
 These layers cup the face and lend the appearance of thickness, volume and longer length.

-"C-shape layering, or alternatively and more familiarly known as face-framing layers, are often jaw-length layers or longer," explains Stephen Buller, hairstylist and co-founder of Buller + Rice, with salons in Newington Green, Walthamstow and Wanstead.
+"C-shape layering, or alternatively and more familiarly known as face-framing layers, are often jaw-length layers or longer," explains Stephen Buller, hairstylist and co-founder of Buller + Rice.
 "These layers run seamlessly down the length of the hair, which makes the hairstyle reminiscent of the iconic '90s Rachel from Friends cut," which Stephen says has actually been one of the most requested hairstyles of all time.

 What are the benefits of the C-shape haircut?